F-i-f/soft-brightness/README.md

 #### You have a desktop computer

-Soft Brightness can be used to control the brightness of all your attached monitors:
+Soft Brightness Plus can be used to control the brightness of all your attached monitors:

 - Set _Use backlight control_ to _Off_.